Yes, you can get collagen from seaweed, which is great news for those who are desperately seeking a source of collagen for Vegans.

 That’s not to say I’m eating or making food with chunks or raw seaweed, there are some simple steps that I follow to get the seaweed into a form where I can make different things with it.

 My preferred source of collagen from seaweed is found in Irish Sea Moss.
 This has been relied upon by people from the Caribbean, and other parts of the world for generations, and features in the renowned Doctor Sebi diet.

 If you can get natural, unprocessed Irish Sea Moss it is higher in nutritional value compared to baked seaweed.
 Irish Sea Moss that has been dried naturally, and packed with natural sea salt is the best.

 How I process the Irish Sea Moss to make it into a gelatinous form where I can use it in a range of recipes, which is a great source of collagen for Vegans, is as follows.

 - 1 cup of dried Irish Sea Moss

-- Pour the blended gel into a sealable jar and refrigerate with the lid on.
-The gel will harden, taking on a thicker, gelatinous consistency when it is cooled.
+Pour the blended gel into a sealable jar and refrigerate with the lid on.
+The gel will thicken, taking on a jelly-like consistency when it is cooled.